George Walsh

 George Frederick Walsh (March 16, 1889 - June 13, 1981) was an American actor.
-An all-around athlete, who became an actor and later returned to sport, he enjoyed 40 years of fame and was a performer with dual appeal, with women loving his sexy charm and men appreciating his manly bravura.
+An athlete who became an actor and later returned to sport, he enjoyed 40 years of fame and was a performer with dual appeal, with women loving his sexy charm and men appreciating his manly bravura.

 Known variously as "the Laughing Athletic Thunderbolt", "the Apollo of the Silver Sheet", "the Screen's Greatest Athlete" and "the King of Smiles", Walsh's movie career stretched from the start of true US filmmaking to the Golden Era (22 years) during which time he was featured in approximately 80 productions.
 He was attached to such studios as Mutual, Chadwick, Triangle, Fox, Universal, Goldwyn, United Artists, and Paramount.

 Early life

 George Frederick Walsh was born in New York City to Elizabeth T. Bruff, the daughter of Irish Catholic immigrants, and Thomas W. Walsh, a clothing manufacturer who was born in England and came to the United States when he was 14 years old.
 He had a brother, film director Raoul Walsh, and a sister, Alice.
 He was active in track and field in high school, and he was a running back and punter in football at Fordham University and Georgetown University.
 He was also briefly with the Brooklyn Dodgers.